Cal-Maine Foods, Inc. research snapshot

 CALM AI Stock Forecast Scenarios

-The CALM AI stock forecast uses scenario math around the $88.34 quote and trailing EPS of $14.35.
-The audited three-year framework produced a bearish area near $49, a base area near $100, and a bullish area near $153.
-Actual outcomes depend heavily on egg prices, avian flu developments, and the DOJ investigation.
+The CALM AI stock forecast uses scenarios around the $87.92 quote, fiscal 2026 EPS of $6.63, forward earnings near $1.62 implied by the 54.4x forward P/E, and a debt-free balance sheet.
+The three-year framework produced a bearish area near $40 to $55, a base area near $85 to $100, and a bullish area near $115 to $135.
+Actual outcomes depend heavily on egg price recovery, supply discipline, avian flu, the specialty and prepared foods mix, and when the dividend resumes.

 Bullish case